UCLALibrary/research-tips/_tutorials/2015-09-21-finding-books-UCLA-Melvyl-catalogs.markdown

     - Searching as Strategic Exploration
 # UCLA Library Core Competencies
 core-competencies:
-    - Investigate diverse sources and perspectives.
+    - Investigate diverse sources and perspectives
-    - Gather and organize information and data.
+    - Gather and organize information and data
 ---

 <p class="intro">Want to find books, media, and more from the UCLA library or from libraries around the world?
 This tutorial will give you time-saving tips on navigating the UCLA Libary catalog and the Melvyl catalog!</p>